-By large boards here we mean having side greater than 10.
-For 12×12 examples see the magic tours section.
+By large boards here we mean having side greater than 12.
+A file for 12×12 examples is being prepared.
+See also the magic tours section.

 The next two examples, from Kraitchik (1927) and Murray (1942) are simply formed of four 7×7 open tours joined together, but this board offers scope for much more interesting constructions.

 The next six are my own, The first, from 1986, places my 10×10 tour incorporating a Maltese cross within a complete border braid as frame.
 Then comes another Maltese cross design.